What Are the Different Types of Asbestos?

 Is all asbestos dangerous?

-All the identified forms of asbestos can cause asbestosis, malignant mesothelioma, lung cancer, ovarian cancer, laryngeal cancer and other serious diseases.
+Leading health agencies, including the World Health Organization and the EPA classify all types of asbestos as carcinogenic.
+All identified forms of asbestos can cause asbestosis, malignant mesothelioma, lung cancer, ovarian cancer, laryngeal cancer and other serious diseases.

 Where else can asbestos be found?

 Vermiculite, another mineral used in insulation and soil improvement, can also be contaminated with asbestos, especially when sourced from mines like the one in Libby, Montana, which contained tremolite asbestos.
-In addition to these minerals, asbestos has been mined intentionally for its properties and can still be found in older construction materials, such as insulation, roofing, and flooring.
+In addition to these minerals, asbestos has been mined intentionally for its properties and can still be found in older construction materials, such as insulation, roofing and flooring.

 Are there differences in the handling or removal procedures for different types of asbestos?